 The 50 percent deduction limitation for food and beverage expenses associated with a trade or business is generally retained.
-The Taxpayer Certainty and Disaster Relief Act of 2020 temporarily increased the deductibility of business meals provided at a restaurant to 100% for 2020 through 2022, however, the deductibility of those meals decreases to 50% again for 2023.
+The Taxpayer Certainty and Disaster Relief Act of 2020 temporarily increased the deductibility of business meals provided at a restaurant to 100% for 2020 through 2022, however, the deductibility of those meals decreased to 50% again thereafter.